Accountant and auditor, Kaikaute, kaitātari kaute hoki

 You may need

-- a Chartered Accountant (CA) qualification or a Certified Public Accountant (CPA) qualification
+- a Chartered Accountant (CA) or Certified Public Accountant (CPA) qualification

 - to be a member of Chartered Accountants Australia New Zealand (CA ANZ)